What is a will?

 Is my will from another state valid in Georgia?

-A will that was executed in another state that meets the requirements of a valid will in Georgia is usually valid in Georgia.
+A will executed in another state that meets the requirements of a valid will in Georgia is usually valid in Georgia.
 However, if you have moved to Georgia from another state, it is a good idea to have your will reviewed by a practicing wills and trusts attorney in Georgia to ensure that it is valid under Georgia law and that its provisions will have the same intended effect if you die a resident of Georgia.

 What is probate?